Existential Anxiety: Definition And Coping Tips

 As the American Psychological Association puts it, existential anxiety is “a general sense of anguish or despair associated with an individual’s recognition of the inevitability of death”.
 As a result, a person may become preoccupied with existential questions about why they’re here and what the meaning of their own life is, or they may develop an intense, debilitating fear of death that prevents them from doing things they’d otherwise like to.

-For example, someone with generalized anxiety disorder (GAD) may be more likely to be overcome by existential worry about a topic like this.
+For example, someone with generalized anxiety disorder (GAD) may be more likely to be overcome by existential anxiety about a topic like this.
 In general, an anxiety disorder may be present when a person’s anxieties are persistent and interfere with their daily functioning.
 Other conditions that may trigger existential anxiety include mood disorders like depression and bipolar disorder, major life events that can cause stress, or painful emotions.

 What can trigger existential anxiety?